Valuable information, tools and advice for you to view and download.

 When the lease comes to an end, you have options.
 If you love the vehicle you’re in it’s possible to extend the lease term.
 If you want something new, and the vehicle is in a good condition for its age, you can simply hand it back and walk away or select your next one.
 You should be aware though that if it’s not in good condition you might face some charges.
 This is all assessed against independent industry guidelines so it’s a fair and transparent process.
 To better understand what’s fair wear and what isn’t check out our guide.

-Leasing is often cost-effective – and if you’ve got a vehicle in mind you can use our lease vs buy calculator to check.
+Leasing is often cost-effective.
 Because we buy thousands of vehicles every year, large leasing companies like Arval can negotiate vehicle discounts that we can pass onto you through the lease rental – see our latest van and car lease offers to get an idea of pricing and models available.
 This means leasing can be less expensive on a month-by-month basis and can be done with a relatively small deposit, typically just three months’ worth of rentals.
 Leasing frees up money that you can invest in other things, and it’s worth noting that businesses can reclaim 50% of the VAT.

 If you take out a lease package that includes things like service and maintenance, breakdown and insurance (like Arval Total Care), you don’t have to worry about being hit by any unexpected costs.